Step-Tagging: Toward controlling the generation of Language Reasoning Models through step monitoring: Construction and Validation of the ReasonType taxonomy

 \item The ReasonType taxonomy enable semantic distinction of the type of reasoning.

 \item Our annotation method with the \texttt{GPT-4o-mini} model, coupled with the ReasonType taxonomy, is a robust method to access to the ground-truth labels of the reasoning steps.

 \end{enumerate}

 \textbf{Methodology.} To address our objective, we compare the performance of BERT classifiers across Original labels (OG - from \texttt{GPT-4o-mini} annotation using the ReasonType taxonomy), and shuffled labels for three step-types, namely: \emph{Verification}, \emph{Exploration} and \emph{Self-Talk}.
 For the shuffled labels version, we took the exact same proportion of positive labels as in Original datasets, and used random shuffle with a seed of $42$.
-Each experiment is run on the same training and testing dataset, i.e. the steps obtained with a segmentation parameter $k=30$, from the MATH500 training dataset on the DS-Qwen14B model.
-We trained BERT classifiers following the exact same training configuration (see Section \ref{sec:step-tagger-implementation}).
+Each experiment is run on the same training and held-out validation dataset, using the MATH500 training dataset on the DS-Qwen14B model.
+We trained binary step-taggers following the same training configuration (see Section \ref{sec:monitoring-step-tagging}).
+We set the label of selected class to $1$, and put other labels to $0$.
 To compare performances, we report both training loss, and classification metrics (precision and recall on both classes, along with macro and micro average.)

 Furthermore, Figures \ref{fig:shuffled_precision} and \ref{fig:shuffled_recall} show the Precision and Recall classification metrics on the testing dataset, respectively.
 For Original runs, both classes ($0$ and $1$) achieve good performance despite dataset imbalancity, with Macro average Precision and Recall lying between $0.76$ and $0.90$ across labels.
 In comparison, shuffled runs presents poor results, with models failing in predicting positive classes - Precision and Recall of class $1$ between $0.00$ and $0.06$.
 Along with the training loss, theses metrics highlight that the models trained on shuffles labels cannot learn meaningful relations between steps and labels.
 In comparison, Original labels (from the ReasonType taxonomy) resulted in satisfying model performance, and smooth training.